beyzayukseel/ml-api/README.md

 # FastAPI - fastML

-That repository contains an API to send request our Random Forest Classification machine learning algorithm.
+That repository contains an API to send request our Random Forest Classification model.

 FastAPI is a modern, fast, web framework for building APIs with Python 3.7+ based on standard Python type hints.
 It is designed to be easy to use and to enable the development of high-performance APIs quickly.